-The unicast RIB exists on the active supervisor.
-It maintains the routing table with directly connected routes, static routes, and routes learned from dynamic unicast routing protocols.
+The unicast RIB maintains the routing table with directly connected routes, static routes, and routes learned from dynamic unicast routing protocols.
 The unicast RIB also collects adjacency information from sources such as the Address Resolution Protocol (ARP).
-The unicast RIB determines the best next-hop for a given route and populates the unicast forwarding information bases (FIB) on the supervisors and modules by using the services of unicast FIB distribution module (FDM).
+The unicast RIB determines the best next hop for a given route and populates the unicast forwarding information base (FIB) by using the services of unicast FIB distribution module (FDM).

 Each dynamic routing protocol must update the unicast RIB for any route that has timed out.
-The unicast RIB then deletes that route and recalculates the best next-hop for that route (if an alternate path is available).
+The unicast RIB then deletes the route and recalculates the best next hop (if an alternate path is available).

-The adjacency manager exists on the active supervisor and maintains adjacency information for different protocols including ARP, Open Shortest Path First version 2 (OSPFv2), Neighbor Discovery Protocol (NDP), and static configuration.
+The adjacency manager maintains adjacency information for different protocols including ARP, Open Shortest Path First version 2 (OSPFv2), Neighbor Discovery Protocol (NDP), and static configuration.
 The most basic adjacency information is the Layer 3 to Layer 2 address mapping discovered by these protocols.
 Outgoing Layer 2 packets use the adjacency information to complete the Layer 2 header.

 Unicast Forwarding Distribution Module

-The unicast forwarding distribution module exists on the active supervisor and distributes the forwarding path information from the unicast RIB and other sources.
-The unicast RIB generates forwarding information which the unicast FIB programs into the hardware forwarding tables on the standby supervisor and the modules.
+The unicast forwarding distribution module distributes the forwarding path information from the unicast RIB and other sources.
+The unicast RIB generates forwarding information which the unicast FIB programs into the hardware forwarding tables.
 The unicast forwarding distribution module also downloads the FIB information to newly inserted modules.

 The unicast forwarding distribution module gathers adjacency information, rewrite information, and other platform-dependent information when updating routes in the unicast FIB.
 The adjacency and rewrite information consists of interface, next-hop, and Layer 3 to Layer 2 mapping information.
 The interface and next-hop information is received in route updates from the unicast RIB.
 The Layer 3 to Layer 2 mapping is received from the adjacency manager.

-The unicast FIB exists on supervisors and switching modules and builds the information used for the hardware forwarding engine.
+The unicast FIB builds the information used for the hardware forwarding engine.
 The unicast FIB receives route updates from the unicast forwarding distribution module and sends the information along to be programmed in the hardware forwarding engine.
 The unicast FIB controls the addition, deletion, and modification of routes, paths, and adjacencies.

-The unicast FIBs are maintained on a per-VRF and per-address-family basis, that is, one for IPv4 and one for IPv6 for each configured VRF.
+The unicast FIBs are maintained on a per-VRF and per-address-family basis.
 Based on route update messages, the unicast FIB maintains a per-VRF prefix and next-hop adjacency information database.
 The next-hop adjacency data structure contains the next-hop IP address and the Layer 2 rewrite information.
 Multiple prefixes could share a next-hop adjacency information structure.

 •RPF Strict Check—Packets that do not have a verifiable source address in the routers forwarding table or do not arrive on any of the return paths to the source are dropped.